ruuda/blog/posts/2014-08-12-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 However, that declares the module `::ray::vector3`.
 The proper thing to do, is to declare both the `vector3` and the `ray` module in `main.rs`, and then the module `::vector3` is available in `ray.rs`.
-If you realise that module declarations work in this `#include` kind of way, it makes sense.
+If you keep in mind that module declarations work in this `#include` kind of way, it makes sense.

-Being used to the C# system, where all files are considered for name resolution, it does feel like a step backwards though.
+Being used to the C# system, where all files are considered for name resolution, it does feel like a step backwards.
 I do not want to have to declare `vector3` in `main.rs`: it is a dependency of most other modules, but main does not use it directly.
 Changing things in `main.rs` changes the behaviour of `ray.rs`, even though I feel like `main` should depend on `ray`, not the other way around.
+At this point, files interact in a [complex][complex] way.
 I might have missed something though, so please let me know if there is a better way.

 Generally, my first impressions are positive.